Kumbakonam: Demographics

 According to 2011 census, Kumbakonam had a population of 140,156 with a sex-ratio of 1,021 females for every 1,000 males, much above the national average of 929.
 A total of 12,791 were under the age of six, constituting 6,495 males and 6,296 females.
 The average literacy of the town was 83.21%, compared to the national average of 72.99%.
-There were a total of 9,519 workers, comprising 32 cultivators, 83 main agricultural labourers, 1,206 in house hold industries, 7,169 other workers, 1,029 marginal workers, 24 marginal cultivators, 45 marginal agricultural labourers, 212 marginal workers in household industries and 0 other marginal workers.
+There were a total of 9,519 workers, comprising 32 cultivators, 83 main agricultural labourers, 1,206 in household industries, 7,169 other workers, 1,029 marginal workers, 24 marginal cultivators, 45 marginal agricultural labourers, 212 marginal workers in household industries and 0 other marginal workers.

-Kumbakonam has a strong Hindu majority; but it also has sizeable Muslim and Christian populations.
+Kumbakonam has a strong Hindu majority, but it also has sizeable Muslim and Christian populations.
 Among Hindus, Vanniyars, Kallars, Brahmins and Dalits are the numerically dominant Tamil-speaking groups.
 Brahmins are more numerous and affluent in Kumbakonam than in other parts of Tamil Nadu.
 There are also large populations of Moopanars, Konars and Nadars.
-Amongst Muslims, the Sunnis are dominant.
-However, there is also a significant Shia minority.
-Most of the Muslims are Marakkayars or Labbays.
+Amongst Muslims, the Tamil Muslims are dominant.
+Most of the Muslims are Rowthers.
 The majority of Muslims in Kumbakonam are involved in commerce or maritime trade.
 Kumbakonam also has a large population of Protestant Christians largely due to the efforts of the German missionary Christian Friedrich Schwarz.
 The Catholics in Kumbakonam are mainly affiliated to the Roman Catholic Diocese of Kumbakonam which was separated from the Archdiocese of Pondicherry in 1899.